buildpacks/community/GOVERNANCE.md

 * supporting contributors.
 * growing the team by mentoring aspiring contributors and maintainers.

 New maintainers must already be contributors, must be nominated by an existing maintainer, and must be elected by a [supermajority](#supermajority) of CNB Team Leads and the TOC.
-Likewise, maintainers can be removed by a supermajority of Team Leads or can resign by notifying one of the maintainers.
+Likewise, maintainers may resign or be removed by a super-majority of Team Leads and the TOC.

 #### Contributors
 Contributors are those who make regular contributions to a team (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.) and are therefore granted additional permissions (triaging issues, merging approved PRs, pushing to non-protected branches) that support those activities.

 New contributors may be self-nominated or be nominated by existing contributors, and must be elected by a super-majority of the team’s maintainers.
-Likewise, maintainers may resign or can be removed by a supermajority of team maintainers.
+Likewise, contributors may resign or can be removed by a super-majority of team maintainers.

 ### [Implementation Team](TEAMS.md#Implementation-Team)
 The Implementation team is responsible for maintaining the components that constitute the Cloud Native Buildpacks reference implementation of the specification.
 This includes: